A Polio-Like 'Mystery Illness' Is on the Rise, and Health Officials Are Concerned. Here's What You Should Know About Acute Flaccid Myelitis

 Dr. Messonnier said that the CDC has been testing for and monitoring reports of AFM since 2014, when an increase in cases was first noted.
 Since that time, most confirmed AFM cases have been among children.

-Among AFM patients confirmed so far this year, the average age is 4.
-More than 90% of cases have been in patients 18 and younger.
+Among AFM patients confirmed in 2018, the average age is 4.
+More than 90% of recent cases have been in patients 18 and younger.
 Often, patients experience a mild illness—which can include a fever, headache, and stiff neck—before developing a sudden onset of muscle weakness.

 That doesn’t mean that we’re in the midst of an unprecedented outbreak, however.
-“The number of cases reported in this time period in 2018 is similar to what was reported in the fall of 2014 and 2016,” Dr. Messonnier said, although she added later that it's still too early to know how this year will ultimately measure up.
+“The number of cases reported in this time period in 2018 is similar to what was reported in the fall of 2014 and 2016,” Dr. Messonnier said.
 It’s not unheard of for a number of cases to be reported all at once, either: In 2016, eight children were diagnosed with the condition in Washington State within the same week.
+The number of reported cases has declined so far in 2019, according to the CDC, although it's still too early to know how this year will ultimately measure up.

 The cause is unknown, but it’s definitely not polio

-The CDC has tested stool samples from every confirmed AMF patient, and none have tested positive for poliovirus.
-Other viruses (like enterovirus, rhinovirus, and West Nile virus) and environmental toxins can cause AFM, but so far the CDC has not been able to identify a cause for most of the cases diagnosed this year. “[I]f you are having the peaks of disease every late summer and early fall, you would think we are finding a single agent,” Dr. Messionnier explained.
+The CDC has tested stool samples from every confirmed AFM patient, and none has tested positive for poliovirus.
+Other viruses (like enterovirus, rhinovirus, and West Nile virus) and environmental toxins can cause AFM, but so far the CDC has not been able to identify a cause for most of the cases recently diagnosed. “[I]f you are having the peaks of disease every late summer and early fall, you would think we are finding a single agent,” Dr. Messionnier explained.
 “That is what we are not finding.”

 Dr. Messonnier also said that she's frustrated “that despite all of our efforts we haven’t been able to identify the cause of this mystery illness."
 The CDC is continuing to investigate these illnesses, she added, to better understand its risk factors and possible causes of the increase in recent years.